Cacao Farm Tour

 - Duration: 4.5 Hours

-- Inquire about private transportation.
-We will gladly assist.
+- Inquire about our private transportation.
+We will gladly plan and assist.

 Cacao carries a rich cultural tradition.
 Today, the market for organic cacao is active and growing, making it an attractive cash crop for farmers.
 Cacao is an understory tree species native to South America.

-This is a behind-the-scenes look that few tourists get the chance to experience and will lead to a deeper understanding of how people and the environment are interconnected locally.
-After your visit to the farm you will enjoy a lunch prepared by one of the local Maya women’s groups of Indian Creek, where you will sample even more of locally grown and sustainable produce.
+This is a behind-the-scenes experience and hard work that few visitors get the chance to experience and will lead to a deeper understanding of how people and the environment are interconnected locally.
+After your visit to the farm, you will enjoy a lunch prepared by one of the local Maya women’s groups or at the farm, where you will sample even more of locally grown and sustainable produce.
 You will also get the opportunity to sample delicious, raw, organic chocolate products.

 Fitness level: Moderate to Intermediate